 Steve Messam is a talented artist – and a shrewd creative entrepreneur.

-Steve was approach Cumbria Tourism in the UK to create an art installation to help publicise the launch of their campaign for cultural tourism.
+Steve was approached by Cumbria Tourism in the UK to create an art installation to help publicise the launch of their campaign for cultural tourism.
 The budget offered was modest, so Steve put together a business case for a bigger budget.
 He knew that the client wanted publicity and so argued that a bigger investment in a more impressive work of art would pay dividends in terms of ‘Advertising Equivalent Value’ (AEV) – in other words, the cost of the publicity in column inches if it were paid for as advertising.

 Steve pitched his idea and business case to the PR Agency Colman Getty, who specialise in arts related work and had been commissioned by Cumbria Tourism to publicise the art installation and campaign for cultural tourism.
 Using data from previous projects, Steve calculated that the Advertising Equivalent Value should be at least £150,000 GBP and possibly as high as £250,000 GBP, provided the budget for his art installation was increased six-fold.
 Colman Getty understood the commercial value of the PR that could be generated and helped Steve to convince the client to invest accordingly.